GersonST/nasa-apod/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can search directly and more visually about Issues from the repositories.

 <p align="center">
   <img  height="350" src="src/assets/images/Screen2.jpg">
 </p>

+Select a specific date, it can be any one, however the database started to register photos from 1995, so the dates must be higher than this one.